-- They are written by programmers who are an authority in the subject
+- They are written by programmers who are authority in the subject

-- They cover the subject with more details and explanation.
+- They cover the subject with more details and explanations.

 These Java books are my personal favorites, and whenever I get some time, I prefer to read them to refresh my knowledge.
 Though I have read many of them already (I have read Effective Java at least four times so far), I always want to learn something new and my quest for great books never ends.

 These books are some of the best available today and are equally useful for beginners, intermediate, and advanced Java programmers.

 It doesn't matter whether you are completely new to Java or have been programming in Java for some time, you will learn a lot of new things through these books.

 Having said that, not all books are equally suitable for all Java devs.
 For beginners, Head First Java is still the best book to get started, and for the advanced Java developer, Effective Java is a nice book to start with.

 Here is my collection of Java books that I suggest to every beginner and aspiring programmer who wants to learn Java.
 It contains books for both beginners and experienced programmers.

 In 2021, Modern Java in Action by Raoul-Gabriel Urma, Mario Fusco, and Alan Mycroft is one of the must-read books for Java Programmers.
 It is not only the most up-to-date book as it covers changes from recent Java releases but also it shows how do you write modern Java code in 2021 and coming years.

 The book is actually a revised edition of Manning's best-seller Java 8 in Action which was focused on how to code in Java 8 using new features like lambdas, stream, options, and other interesting changes.